torognes/swarm/README.md

 sed '/^>/ s/$/_1/' amplicons.fasta > amplicons_with_abundances.fasta
 ```

-Alternatively, you may specify a default abundance value with the
+Alternatively, you may specify a default abundance value with
-`--append-abundance` (`-a`) option to be used when abundance information
+**swarm**'s `--append-abundance` (`-a`) option to be used when
-is missing from a sequence.
+abundance information is missing from a sequence.

 <a name="launch"/>
 ### Launch swarm ###